NoahZinter/weather_getter_api/README.md

 ---

+# Overview

 #### This Api aggregates data from the OpenWeather Api, Unsplash Photo Api, and Mapquest Api to allow a user to get forecasts for a given city, and to input two cities to retrieve roadtrip travel time and a weather forecast in destination city for road trip eta.

+---
+# Table of Contents
+  -

 ---

 # Setup